VPatel0205/VedBookStore/VedBookStore/README.txt

 Created 4 files named ISP_Call.cs , SP_Call.cs , IUnitOfWork.cs and UnitOfWork.cs gave errors but resolved by adding specific
 Using statement

+1556
+To make it accessible by project registered it Startup.cs in the configur services method and added respective using statements